peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>This API is not CLS-compliant.</b>

 Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 32-bit unsigned integer.
 This is a low-level method that is useful for implementing custom CBOR encoding methodologies.
-This method encodes the given major type and value in the shortest form allowed for the major type.
+This method encodes the specified major type and value in the shortest form allowed for the major type.

 <b>Parameters:</b>